An expert overview to help you experience Arashiyama

 3. The Hozugawa River

-The Hozugawa River is a beautiful emerald-colored river that runs through the mountainous terrain in Arashiyama.
+The Hozugawa River is a beautiful emerald-coloured river that runs through the mountainous terrain in Arashiyama.
 One of the quintessential features of the Hozugawa are the boats that drift down through the valley from a nearby town called Kameoka.
 For $45 you can spend 90 minutes taking in this stunning scenery while boat masters navigate through mild rapids and rocky features.
 It's a thoroughly enjoyable experience and offers a nice natural escape from the urban environment.

 Hozugawa River Boat Ride